-Though Honduras has a higher percent of people without access to clean water when compared to the global average, the country has made significant progress in this area.
-Honduras met the Millennium Development Goal to reduce the amount of people without access to sanitary water by half by the year 2015.
+Though Honduras has a higher percentage of people without access to clean water when compared to the global average, the country has made significant progress in this area.
+Honduras met the Millennium Development Goal to reduce the number of people without access to sanitary water by half by the year 2015.
 Honduras was one of the only Latin American countries to meet this goal.

 – Haley Rogers